mskilab-org/gTrack/rtdocs/super_enhancers/super_enhancers.rst

 How to Graph Super Enhancers
 ============================

-To illustrate gTrack's capability in exploring data sets such as ChiP-Seq data
+To illustrate gTrack's capability in exploring data sets such as ChIP-Seq data as well as reading BigWig data sets.
+This entire vignette attemps to replicate Zhang, X. et al (2016) which identified focally amplified super enhancers in epithelial cancers.

 .. sourcecode:: r

     ## The methods section of http://www.nature.com/ng/journal/v48/n2/full/ng.3470.html stated
-    ## that GISTIC analyses were performed on the TCGA data available on the TCGA copy number
+    ## that GISTIC (used to find copy number variations) analyses were performed on available TCGA data
-    ## portal which is created by the Broad Institute of MIT and Harvard.
+    ## TCGA data was found on the TCGA copy number portal which is created by the Broad Institute of
+    ## MIT and Harvard.

     ## After finding version 3.0 of the SNP pipeline on 22 October 2014, clicking on the IGV
-    ## session and an XML document (http://portals.broadinstitute.org/tcga/gisticIgv/session.xml?analysisId=21&tissueId=548&type=.xml)
+    ## session returned an XML document (http://portals.broadinstitute.org/tcga/gisticIgv/session.xml?analysisId=21&tissueId=548&type=.xml)
-    ## was returned which stored the web path to the *.seg.gz file.
+    ## which stored the web path to the *.seg.gz file.
 I downloaded that and found
     ## that it stored the log2 ratios (tumor coverage / normal coverage).

     ## wget http://www.broadinstitute.org/igvdata/tcga/tcgascape/141024_update/all_cancers.seg.gz